Viðareiði and Villingadalsfjall

 A shorter activity is to hike the Klakkur mountain near Klaksvík.
 The hike from the parking at Hálsur to the top of Klakkur takes about 30 minutes one-way.

 This section contains affiliate links.
 When you make a purchase of a tour through a link, I may earn a small commission at no extra cost to you.
-Thanks for your support.
-It helps to keep the site afloat.
+Thanks for your support — it helps keep the site afloat.

-Should you prefer joining a tour instead of arranging the trip to Viðareiði by yourself, I recommend checking out Guide to Faroe Islands.
-They offer a wide selection of tours.
+If you prefer joining a guided tour instead of arranging the trip to Viðareiði on your own, I recommend checking out Guide to Faroe Islands.
+They offer a wide selection of tours to destinations all over the Faroe Islands.

 Comments